Article I: Officers

 Section I: The President shall

-- Act as chairperson and presiding officer of the Executive Board, shall act as presiding officer at every meeting of the membership of the ATP and at every meeting of the Executive Board
+- Act as chairperson and presiding officer of the Executive Board, shall act as presiding officer at every meeting of the membership of the ACTP and at every meeting of the Executive Board

-- Develop a plan of action, in conjunction with the Executive Board, to accomplish ATP’s goals and objectives.
+- Develop a plan of action, in conjunction with the Executive Board, to accomplish ACTP’s goals and objectives.

 - Appoint committee chairpersons.
 Appointments will be confirmed by a majority vote of the Executive Board.